Yield on 10-Year U.S. Treasury Note Hits Record Low -- 4th Update | MarketScreener

 The yield on the benchmark 10-year U.S. Treasury note fell to an all-time low Tuesday, the latest milestone in a decadeslong bond rally driven by persistently low inflation and turbocharged by worries the coronavirus could disrupt an already-sluggish global economy.

-In recent trading, the 10-year yield was as low as 1.317%, according to Tradeweb, compared with 1.377% Monday.
-That breached Tradeweb's previous intraday low of 1.325% set in July 2016 after the U.K.'s vote to leave the European Union and was also below the record closing low of 1.364% set the same month.
-Yields fall when bond prices rise.
+The yield on the 10-year note fell as low as 1.310% on an intraday basis and settled at 1.328%, according to Tradeweb, compared with 1.377% Monday.
+Both of those marks beat record lows set in July 2016 after the U.K.'s vote to leave the European Union.

-Treasury yields are a key economic gauge, typically rising when growth and inflation are accelerating and sliding when the economy is losing steam.
+Treasury yields, which fall as prices rise, are a key economic gauge, typically rising when growth and inflation are accelerating and sliding when the economy is losing steam.
 They also play a critical economic function by helping determine borrowing costs for consumers, businesses, and state and local governments.

 Most analysts agree that yields have been depressed in recent years by long-term structural factors, such as stubbornly slow global growth, even more muted inflation, and ultralow interest rates set by the world's major central banks.